Posted on 12 Comments

 Shimmering with colourful quartzite, Mount Crawford dazzles hikers along the Plaid Lake Trail.
 With scenic alpine ridges, flowering meadows, a quick summit, and the eventual dip down to Plaid Lake, this is an amazing trail with something for everyone!

-Stagleap Provincial Park is renowned for backcountry skiing, but there is also a summer trail that dips along Lightning Strike.
+Stagleap Provincial Park is renowned for backcountry skiing, but there is also a summer trail that rises along Ripple Ridge.
 Ridgeline hiking is always a good choice, and this trail doesn’t disappoint with panoramic views of the mountains around Kootenay Pass.
+Lightning Strike and Ripple Ridge are used interchangeably to refer to this ridgeline…

 Creston Valley Wildlife Management Area